 What does music copyright mean?

 Music copyright is part of a wider UK copyright law.
-Copyright is designed to protect creators from the unfair exploitation of their work.
+Copyright protects creators from the unfair exploitation of their work.
 It also allows songwriters to make money from their music.
 In its most basic sense, music copyright means the exclusive right to reproduce the two separate rights related to music.

 The first of these rights is the right to the song or musical composition, also known as the publishing copyright.
 Songwriters who have either written the composition or the lyrics will get the copyright to the song attributed to them.
 It is worth noting that if one songwriter writes the composition and another writes lyrics, they all share the rights to both parts of the song.

 In the UK, copyright is created when music is manifested in a tangible form.
 This means you create the publishing right when you notate the chords and melody or write down the lyrics.
 It can also be created if you record the song.
 However, this also creates another music copyright for the sound recording.

 Music copyright law UK